What are the right diet plans for your body?

 Dinner: Whole meal pasta with roasted vegetables and a glass of wine

 Snack: 30g Dark Chocolate and 10 raw almonds

-Breakfast: 6 eggs white omelet with porridge (no milk)
+Breakfast: 6 eggs white omelette with porridge (no milk)

 Snack: Whey protein shake

 Dinner: Porterhouse steak with sweet potato and green beans

 With this snapshot of sample meal plans for each of the diets you can get an idea of what appeals to you most.
 The best thing about all of these diets is that done properly they will all aid in helping you shed those unwanted kilograms.